 Since January 2016, we have opened up classes to over 500 refugees.
 These courses are taught both by AUC students and official teachers.
 In both cases, the material taught is exactly the same and guarantees them a certificate proving their proficiency given they manage to pass the exam.

-AUC students teach in groups of 2 and twice a week for 3 hours.
-During the intensive periods (either January or June) guest students can attend official language classes alongside fellow AUC students.
+AUC/UvA/VU students teach in groups of 2 and twice a week for 3 hours.
+During the AUC intensive periods (either January or June) guest students can attend AUC language courses alongside fellow AUC students.

 At first we contacted the municipality of Amsterdam in December 2015.
 They provided us with a list of interested refugees of which eventually the majority became part of our first cohort of guest students at AUC in January.
 We have recently decided to alter the selection process since most of the students selected were in fact non-status holders.
 The uncertainty of not holding a status created a lot of instability as guest students would suddenly have to leave their language course so as to be transferred to another processing center in the Netherlands to finalise their procedure.

-Our selection process for statusholders now consists of an online form published on various social media platforms, through which refugees can sign up for an application session.
+Our selection process consists of an online form, through which refugees can sign up for an application session.
 During this first session, Right2Education is introduced and English and Dutch levels are tested to determine whether or not someone is able to follow language courses with Right2Education.
 Once accepted, the guest students are paired up with an AUC student as part of the “buddy system”.